» Book Review

 Castillo, then, discusses the importance of knowledge and how, growing up, she never saw people like her in history books.
 She does not mention the current political landscape (where recent inclusion of Native and other minorities’ histories are once again being stripped out of schoolbooks), but the connections are clear.
 She wrote her memoir to show readers a life they may not have lived, to show how similar that life is to each reader’s own or at least to increase understanding of the forces that have shaped her own.

 The memoir, however, mostly avoids political comments, with the exception of a digression here or there.
 Most of these exceptions come during chapters focused on her son, Mi’jo, as though in her role as a mother, Castillo recognizes how little control she has in protecting her child, how she must turn to larger forces for explanations and understanding.
 For example, while discussing her son’s incarceration, she writes, “in a country proud of its wealth and resources, healthcare and public education are not guaranteed to all citizens.”
 Castillo’s dialogue with the reader draws connections between political, cultural, and, most of all, personal history to show how multifaceted a person is and how linked together so many aspects of our lives are.
 She goes deeper than her own experience by including so much from other generations of her family.
 One whole chapter is given over to an essay co-written with her son Mi’jo, allowing his voice, for a moment, to be just as important as Castillo’s.
-In Black Dove, Castillo shows the hardships faced by immigrants, hardships that last generations, and most importantly, she shows that one vital way to combat prejudice is try to connect person to person.
+In Black Dove, Castillo shows the hardships faced by immigrants, hardships that last generations, well beyond those who immigrated, and most importantly, she shows that one vital way to combat prejudice is try to connect person to person.
 In this, she succeeds with brilliance.